vegaprotocol/specs/specs/0025-governance.md

 ## APIs

-We expect the user to be able to do the following actions by using the core apis:
+We expect the user to be able to do the following actions by using the core APIs:
  - list all the open proposals on the network
  - vote for a given proposal
  - get the results for a given proposal